WHO to share vaccines to stop monkeypox amid inequity fears

 Vaccines for smallpox, a related disease, are thought to be about 85% effective against monkeypox.
 WHO’s Europe director, Dr. Hans Kluge, said Wednesday he was concerned by the scramble by some rich countries to buy more vaccines without talk of buying supplies for Africa.

 Kluge urged governments “to approach monkeypox without repeating the mistakes of the pandemic.”
-Still, he did not discount the possibility that countries like Britain, which currently has the biggest outbreak beyond Africa, might receive vaccines through WHO’s mechanism.
+Still, he did not discount the possibility that countries like Britain, which currently has the biggest outbreak beyond Africa, might receive vaccines through WHO.

 He said the program was being created for all countries and that vaccines would largely be dispensed based on their epidemiological needs.